giorgianb/FunctionRotator/README.md

 # FunctionRotator
 Wrapper around gnuplot to more easily plot rotated functions.

-## New Features in 0.3:
+## New Features in 0.2:

-* New "Plotter" class for higher level plotting

-* Support for rotating around any linear function of x
+* Built-in parser to do rudimentary syntax checking on user input before it is sent to gnuplot.

+* Better interface.

+* Refactored to allow for easier extensions and development.

 * Bug fixes